tomasaschan/golang-vscode-workspace/README.md

 1. (Optional) If you don't like to be in my timezone (`Europe/Stockholm`), change the argument at the top of the Dockerfile.

+1. (Optional) If you're on linux and you're not running under the default user id/gid (1000), you might want to change the arguments for those as well, to avoid permissions issues with bind mounts.
+   **Note:** if you change the user name, remember to change the `runArg` in the `.devcontainer/devcontainer.json` declaration as well.

 1. Open the workspace in VS Code.
 If you didn't already, VS Code should prompt you to re-open the workspace in Remote development instead.